Osteoarthritis of the ankle: methods for joint-preservation

 Just as with other joints, the wear leads to depletion of cartilage - and consequently narrowing of the joint space.

 The so-called joint space is the invisible cartilage layer in the X-ray.
 If it's still pronounced, the joint-forming bones in the ankle maintain a distance: They form the joint space.
-If the joint space shrinks due to cartilage abrasion and arthritis, stress to the adjoining bone and cartilage abrasion increase.
+If the joint space shrinks due to cartilage abrasion and arthritis, stress to the adjoining bone and cartilage abrasion increases.

 More and more of the cushioning function of the joint cartilage in the ankle is lost.
 The consequence is inflammation including swelling of the ankle.
-Protruding bone (bone spur or osteophytes) forms at the edges of the ankle, where the bones rub together and crunch as the joint space becomes more narrow in the ankle.
+Protruding bone (bone spur or osteophytes) forms at the edges of the ankle, where the bones rub together and crunch as the joint space becomes narrower in the ankle.